-Delhi is filled with grandeur and awe & has many famous places to visit.
+Delhi is filled with grandeur and awe.
+There are many famous places in New Delhi to visit.
 A city rich with cultural and historical aspects of times gone by and times to come and a lot more for tourists to see and experience.
-Eager to know about the famous places to Visit in Delhi?
+Eager to know about famous places to Visit in Delhi ?
 With a long list of tourist attractions available, the capital city has so much to offer that one might get confused about it all.
 But there is no reason to worry because we have curated a list of top 10 must-visit places in Delhi to ease out those first timer jitters when visiting the city-state of our great nation.
 Though Delhi has a lot to offer to tourists and visitors but these are the must visit landmarks that adorn this city and attract tourists from all around the world.
-Take a look at what Delhi has famous places in it;
+Take a look of famous places in New Delhi.

 Entry fee: INR 10 (for Indians), free for children below the age of 15 and INR 250 for foreigners.